Language Thoughts

 Reflection constants

 Some reflection properties should be just constants.
-Any type should have some default constant members like name
+Any type should have some default constant members like name, fullName, namespace(if we do plan to design the module system like this) Which means they're preserved constants.

 type Bar {